 How to apply for student loans

-You can either make a student loan application online or by visiting a branch of the loan providing company.
+You can either make an application online or by visiting a branch of the providing company.
 The company will then provide details on how you can make your application.

-Institutions that provide loans for students in South African generally have the following requirements.
+Institutions that provide credits for students in South African generally have the following requirements.

 - the student has to be over 18 years of age;